Cognitive Dysfunction in Dogs

 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

-- Antibody tests to identify if your pet has been exposed to tick-related or other infectious disease
+- Blood tests to identify if your pet has been exposed to tick-related or other infectious disease

 - A complete blood count to rule out blood-related conditions